microsoft/NurseEmpowerment/README.md

 <center><img src="images//DigitalSolutions-2.png" ></center>
 <br>

-# Inlcuded applications
+# Inlcuded Power Apps

-## App One: Your patient information at hand
+## Power APp One: Your patient information at hand
 <center><img src="images//PatientInformation.png" ></center>

+An overview of your patients:
+-   See in which room they are and the urgency of care tasks.-
+-   The info you need per patient such as lab results, medication list, events  or care plan activities
+-   Getting notifications such as: Patient A: Test results are in -- Patient B: IV must be replaced

 You can find the link to the package [here](packages/Nurse-PatientInformation.zip)

-## App Two: Easy Reporting at the bedside
+## Power App Two: Easy Reporting at the bedside
 <center><img src="images//Reporting.png" ></center>

+-   Check off task list
+-   Report via Nuance speech to text, integrated with Text Analytics for Health to automatically find healthcare entities.
+-   Request or Report patient vital signs via FHIR.
+-   Have a Clear overview of your patients, colleagues and topics

 You can find the link to the package [here](packages/Nurse-Reporting.zip)
-## App Three: Efficient team communication
+## Power App Three: Efficient team communication
 <center><img src="images//Communication.png" ></center>

+-   Send short messages
+-   Search colleagues by their function
+-   Virtual attending a meeting via Microsfot Teams

 You can find the link to the package [here](packages/NurseCommunication.zip)
 ## Dependencies